juselara1/tmutils.nvim/README.md

     {
         "juselara1/tmutils.nvim",
         dependencies = {
-            --NOTE: you only need one of these dependencies depending on the --selector that you want to use, defaults to vim.ui.
+            --NOTE: you can optionally add one of these dependencies if you --want to use a custom selector different from the default vim.ui --selector.

             --"MunifTanjim/nui.nvim",
             --"nvim-telescope/telescope.nvim"